-From the moment I walked in the visitor center, I was impressed by the detailed displays they offered and clear explanation of how the railroad worked.
+From the moment I walked into the visitor center, I was impressed by the detailed displays they offered and clear explanations of how the railroad worked.
 Even better, their information video was absolutely fantastic!
 Easily the best I’ve seen at a historical site in a long while.
 When you visit the railroad, make sure you take the time to watch the video.

 From the visitor center, my wife and I headed over to the actual historic site.
 Included in the main area of the site are one of the engine houses and a restored tavern that served riders.
 There is also an auxiliary area near Johnstown that has the nation’s first railroad tunnel.
 I’m definitely looking forward to stopping there at a later date.